 There is no such thing as a short stop with elderly parents, I have factored this in so removing stress.
 At the services, my father had hot chocolate and chips, my mother tea and a burger and I had a soft drink, pretending to myself there was a whisky in it.
 I knew I was lying.

-On visiting the facilities, I noticed that the gents seemed to have a large number of adverts on how to cure erectile dysfunction.
+On visiting the facilities, I noticed that the gents seemed to have a large number of adverts on how to cure erectile dysfunction with the help of a doctor.
 Whether this was an affliction that particularly affected visitors to that set of services, I don’t know.
 What I do know is that if there was one place in the world I didn’t want to suddenly find I had been cured of erectile dysfunction, it would be the gents’ lavatory in a service station on the M40.
 The thought of someone using the next door urinal to mine suddenly pointing at the advert in front of me before turning towards me and saying “see, it worked for me!” is not an image I wish to contemplate.

 Having finished, we then played the “getting my father in the car” game.
 For a change, we tried the rear seats.
 This was worse.
 As the boot was full, it was the front passenger door again.
 After several attempts, my mother asked if I had a plastic bag.
 Misunderstanding the question I replied, “we can’t suffocate him here, people will see!”
 Apparently, it was to put on his head to act as a slide to make pushing him in easier, rather than over his head.
 I didn’t, but got him in anyway.